Skip to main content

 Rule 3750-80-03 | Decision by emergency response commission.

-(A) The emergency response commission shall vote to grant or deny the application for a variance within one hundred twenty days of the date on which a completed application for a variance is received, unless information is presented to the commission at the meeting which in the judgement of the commission requires additional review and evaluation.
-If the commission determines that the information presented at the meeting needs further evaluation then the commission may approve a motion to delay a vote on the application for a variance until its next regularly scheduled meeting.
+(A) The emergency response commission votes to grant or deny the application for a variance within one hundred twenty days of the date on which a completed application for a variance is received, unless information is presented to the commission at the meeting which, in the judgement of the commission, requires additional review and evaluation.
+If the commission determines that the information presented at the meeting needs further evaluation, the commission may approve a motion to delay a vote on the application for a variance until the next regularly scheduled meeting.

-(1) The commission shall issue an order granting the variance when sixty per cent or more of the voting members of the commission vote to approve the variance application.
+(1) The commission issues an order granting the variance when sixty per cent or more of the voting members of the commission vote to approve the variance application.

-(2) The commission shall issue an order denying the variance when less than sixty per cent of the voting members of the commission vote to approve the variance application.
+(2) The commission issues an order denying the variance when less than sixty per cent of the voting members of the commission vote to approve the variance application.

-(B) The commission shall issue an order within sixty days of the date on which the commission has voted to either grant or deny the application for a variance.
+(B) The commission issues an order within sixty days of the date on which the commission has voted to either grant or deny the application for a variance.

 (C) An order of the commission granting or denying an application for a variance may be appealed to the environmental board of review in accordance with section 3750.19 of the Revised Code.